 Becoming a mum changes your life in amazing ways leading you to feel deep love and to learn about just how strong and capable you are.
 However, it is not unusual for mums to want to rediscover themselves away from the label of “Sarah’s mum” or other labels that we pick up along the way.
-Do you want to rediscover yourself and how can you do it?
+Here are top tips to rediscover yourself as a mum.

 There are so many websites and blogs that will tell you how to live your life.
 Everyone appears to have the answer but actually you need to remember that you know yourself best.
 Take 5 minutes even if it is on the loo and reflect on who you were before you became a mum.
 What do you want out of life?
 What are your interests?